 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 14 Comae Berenices, the location is 12h 26m 24.07 and +27 d 16` 05.7 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 14 Comae Berenices, the location is 12h 26m 24.07 and +27° 16` 05.7 .

 |Right Ascension (R.A.)||12h 26m 24.07|